-Local SEO (search engine optimisation) is the process of optimising websites and web pages of businesses which supply to a local area, as opposed to nationally or internationally.
+Local SEO (search engine optimization) is the process of optimizing websites and web pages of businesses which supply to a local area, as opposed to nationally or internationally.
+These tens to be small businesses like barbers, vets, beauticians – the sort of places that tend to have a physical walk-in address and need to raise their business profile in a local area.

-Local businesses rely less on building backlinks to their websites to build authority and more on reviews and profiles in directories and citations.
+Local businesses rely less on building backlinks to their websites to build authority and more on customer reviews and profiles in business directories such as Yelp to increase their online visibility.

 GOOGLE LOCAL SEO TECHNIQUES

-In Google search results, local business listings appear in one of two places.
+In Google searches, local listing results are shown to searchers in one of two places.

-Another local SEO pack can appear in the sidebar of the SERPs page.
-This will usually appear if you search specifically by name for a business, rather than a more vague search such as xyz near me, and is known as the knowledge panel.
+These appear in the sidebar of the SERPs page and usually appear if you are searching specifically by name for a business, rather than a more vague search such as 'xyz near me', and is known as the knowledge panel.

 HOW TO DO LOCAL SEO EFFECTIVELY

 There are some differences between the SEO done for local businesses and that done for non-local ones.
-Local SEO, as we saw above, has the benefit of additional placements in SERPS, which only local businesses can access.
-Whilst local businesses can also access backlinks and keyword based rankings, knowing how to do local SEO effectively means understanding and making use of the Local SEO specific opportunities.
+Local SEO, as we saw above, has the benefit of additional placements in SERPs, and whilst local businesses can also access backlinks and keyword based rankings as mentioned above, knowing how to do Local SEO effectively means understanding and making use of the specific opportunities for local organic results and rankings specific for the local algorithm.

-When learning how to improve local SEO results, Google My Business (GMB) is a essential tool.
-It is provided free by Google and it allows you to submit your business details to Google for inclusion in local searches.
+When learning how to improve local ranking, Google Business Profile, (which until recently was known as Google My Business) is an essential tool to help enhance visibility.
+It is provided free by Google and it allows you to submit your business details for inclusion in local searches, once it goes through their verification process..

-In order to use Google My Business it’s crucial you have an NAP – that’s Name, Address, Phone Number for the business.
+In order to use Google Business Profile (GBP) it's crucial you have your NAP – that's Name, Address, Phone Number for the business.
 And this information should be on your website – in the footer is probably best, so it appears on every page.

-NOTE – For local SEO, the NAP must always be written the EXACT same way on your website, in your Google My Business account, on other websites such as review sites, on directory sites and in every citation.
+NOTE - the NAP must always be written the EXACT same way on your website, in your GBP, on other websites such as customer review sites, on directory sites and in every citation.
 This means literally down to the last dot and comma – for example, use Street or St. but ALWAYS use the EXACT SAME one everywhere.

-When deciding on keywords for your Google My Business listing, ideally include your Google My Business Category and your location i.e. Accountant in Westminster.
+When deciding on keywords for your GBP listing, the best practice is to include your GMB Category and your location i.e. Accountant in Westminster.
 This should appear in descriptions, image titles and wherever appropriate, but NOT necessarily in the business name (see below).

-Use your real full business name – if you try to optimise it by adding keywords or location that don’t actually belong in the real, registered business name, Google may penalise you.
+Use your real full business name – if you try to optimize it by adding local keywords or location that don't actually belong in the real, registered name, Google may penalise you.

 Ideally give a local number rather than a mobile if possible.

-Keep this updated for public holidays like Easter, Christmas etc.
+Keep your business hours updated, and especially for public holidays like Easter, Christmas etc.

 Add several services, and use keywords and location.

-Use the same keywords and location as used in the Service heading, and place it early in the text.
-Also it’s important to use a unique Service description for each Service, don’t just copy/paste the same one to all.
+Use the same local keyword and location as used in the Service heading, and place it early in the text.
+Also it's important to use a unique Service description for each Service, don't just copy/paste the same one to all.

 Combine Category, Service and location keywords, but avoid being spammy